gopheracademy/gopheracademy-web/content/advent-2017/building-medical-reports-in-go.md

 ## Our Architecture

-Regarding the reports our application was splitted in two parts:
+Regarding the reports our application was split in two parts:

 - Python API which holds patient's data, exams information and other business logic;
 - Go application used by physicians to analyse medical information and "create the report";